KooroshSadri/KooroshSadri.github.io/_pages/notes.md

 * While studying quantum field theory (QFT for short), one faces many *do-it-yourself* calculations.
 In [this file](../files/notes/011.pdf), I will try to do those calculations as clearly (at least to myself) as possible.
 [Last Update: Jun 2021]

-* This is the Persian report of
+* 🔒 [This](../files/notes/010.pdf) is the Persian report of my BS thesis (for the electrical engineering course) titled *"Phase Transitions in the Community Detection Problem: An Information Theoretic Approach"*.